-Of course, reusing toppings from day to day is just preventing food waste—but just know that you might not be getting the freshest food at that salad buffet.
+Of course, reusing toppings from day to day is just preventing food waste—just know that you might not be getting the freshest food at that salad buffet.

 The plastic trays are dirtier than you think.

-The plastic trays at most restaurant chains are filled with bacteria, so always opt-out of using the trays.
+The plastic trays at most restaurant chains are filled with bacteria, so always opt-out of using them.
 If you're eating inside, simply use the table and napkins.